Extended Traces (OpenTelemetry)

 Inngest supports OpenTelemetry for distributed tracing and observability across your functions.
-The extendedTracesMiddleware automatically instruments your Inngest functions and integrates with your existing OpenTelemetry providers, giving you deep insights into function execution, step timing, and performance.
-It includes automatic instrumentation for many popular libraries.
+The extendedTracesMiddleware exports OpenTelemetry spans from your functions to Inngest Traces, giving you deep insights into function execution, step timing, and performance.

 Basic Usage